dashio-connect/arduino-dashioESP/README.md

 ## Release Notes

-For previous releases, please refer to <a href="https://github.com/dashio-connect/arduino-dashio">github.com/dashio-connect/arduino-dashio</a>, which is now obsolete.

 ### 1.3.0 (26 November 2025)

-- Added direct ESP32 BLE stack NimBLE functionality.
+- Added direct BLE stack NimBLE functionality.
 Only the original ESP32 uses NimBLE-Arduino.
 All others use the new functionality.

 ### 1.2.18 (21 July 2025)